ducky007/impeller/README.md

 #### Trees with Variable Depth

 In theory you can create trees of variable depth using `struct`s and `protocol`s.
-For example, it would be possible to create an `AnyStorable` `struct` that forwards all function calls to a wrapped value of a concrete `Storable` type.
+For example, it would be possible to create an `AnyRepositable` `struct` that forwards all function calls to a wrapped value of a concrete `Repositable` type.

 At this point, it is unclear if Impeller can be made to work with such types.
 It is an area of investigation.